penguin-teal/gnome-openweather/README.md

 On [OpenWeatherMap](https://openweathermap.org/) you can either use the extensions default-key or register to get a [personal API key](https://openweathermap.org/appid).
 This key has to be added in the preferences dialog.
 Don't forget to switch the a appropriate switch in the dialog to "off" in this case.

-To use [Dark Sky](https://darksky.net) you also need to [register](https://darksky.net/dev/register) and get an API key.
-With this key you can make 1000 requests per day for free.
-This should be enough for this extension in any normal use case.
-Do not add billing information, otherwise you might have to pay for the weather-data if something went wrong !

 ----

 # Licence